Connecting Mozambique to the energy of tomorrow

 Clean cooking solutions to improve health and the environment

-Supported by the EU under Global Gateway, the clean cooking programme in Mozambique is helping around 40,000 families, mainly in rural and peri-urban areas such as Sofala and Tete provinces, switch from charcoal and firewood to safer, more sustainable solutions like biogas.
+Supported by the EU under Global Gateway, the clean cooking programme in Mozambique is helping thousands of families, mainly in rural and peri-urban areas such as Sofala and Tete provinces, switch from charcoal and firewood to safer, more sustainable solutions like biogas.
 These changes reduce harmful indoor air pollution—responsible for thousands of premature deaths annually - save time and resources, especially for women and children, and help preserve forests, benefiting both people and the planet.